-When ready to cook, start the Traeger grill on Smoke with the lid open until the fire is established (4 to 5 minutes).
-Set the temperature to 375 degrees F and preheat, lid closed, for 10 to 15 minutes.
+When ready to cook, start the Traeger grill and set the temperature to 375 degrees F. Preheat, lid closed, for 10 to 15 minutes.

-In the same hot pan, add the onions and carrots.
+In the same hot pan, add the onions and carrots (halved length-wise).
 After a few minutes, add the garlic.
 After the vegetables are browned, remove them from the pan and add them to the roasting pan.

 Then add the red wine to the pan and deglaze by scraping with a wooden spoon.
-Add the herbs, two quarts of stock, celery, juniper berries, and bay leaves to the pan.
+Add the herbs, two quarts of stock, celery, juniper berries (crushed), and bay leaves to the pan.
 Once the liquid comes to a simmer, pour it into the roasting pan.

 The roast and vegetables should be almost entirely covered.
 Add more stock if necessary.
 Cover with aluminum foil, place the pan in the Traeger and cook for 6-8 hours, or until the meat is tender enough to pull apart.